 Phone Video to Gaussian Splat: What Works and What Fails

-Phone video can work for simple spaces when motion, light, and coverage are controlled.
+Phone video can produce a usable Gaussian splat for simple spaces when movement, light, focus, and room transitions are controlled.

 Short answer